$3 Million Settlement Revealed In High-Profile Fracking Case

 Terms of the settlement

 The newly public document does not say how much each of the eight individual plaintiffs were to receive, or how much Range and 10 other co-defendants in the case were to pay out.
+In a separate release, Range said its settlement is for a total of $1.88 million to eight individuals.

 The settlement includes: